getreu/tp-note/docs/source/tpnote--manpage.md

 ```sh
 tpnote --export=- mynote.md | weasyprint - mynote.md.pdf
 ```

+Note that this example runs without '`--batch`', so a failed embedded renderer (a Mermaid diagram or LaTeX formula) follows the configured '`tmpl_html.exporter_embedded_content_error_policy`' (default '`Inline`'): the error is rendered inline and the PDF is still produced.
+Add '`--batch`' to make such a failure abort the export instead, so a broken diagram or formula can never slip silently into the PDF (batch export always uses '`HardError`').

 _Weasyprint_ supports the [CSS Paged Media](https://www.w3.org/TR/css-page-3/)
 standard allowing to include page layout directives into HTML.
 You can